pchemguy/RDVBA-Project-Utils/README.md

 - Import/Export project modules/structure:
   *ProjectUtils.ProjectFilesExport* and
   *ProjectUtils.ProjectFilesImport*.
+- Remove code modules from project node subtree:
+  *ProjectUtils.ProjectNodeSubtreeDelete* and
+  *ProjectUtils.ProjectNodeSubtreeDelete*.

 *ProjectUtils.ProjectFilesExport* takes one optional argument - folder prefix to be exported relative to the "Project" folder.
 If not provided, the entire project is exported.

 *ProjectUtils.ProjectFilesImport* takes two optional arguments: a folder prefix to be imported relative to the "Project" folder and a Boolean flag indicating whether to skip importing files from the top imported directory.
 The default behavior: import the entire "Project" folder and skip files that are immediate children of the "Project" folder.

+*ProjectUtils.ProjectNodeSubtreeDelete* takes one required argument - subtree folder prefix, from which all modules, except for document modules, should be deleted.

 For demo snippets, look for a function in the *ProjectUtilsSnippets* module matching the method name from the *ProjectUtils* class.